-The three macroeconomic scenarios are defined over a three-year projection horizon.
+The four macroeconomic scenarios are defined over a three-year projection horizon.
 They correspond to:

 - a baseline scenario, which describes the most likely path of the economy over the projection horizon.
 This scenario is updated on a quarterly basis and is prepared by the Group Economic Research department in collaboration with various experts within the Group.
-Projections are designed for each key market of the Group (France, Belgium, Italy, the United States and the eurozone) using key macroeconomic variables (Gross Domestic Product GDP and its components, unemployment rate, consumer prices, interest rates, foreign exchange rates, oil prices, real estate prices, etc.) which are key drivers for modeling risk parameters used in the stress test process; - an adverse scenario, which describes the impact of the materialisation of some of the risks weighing on the baseline scenario, resulting in a much less favourable economic path than in the baseline scenario.
+Projections are designed for each key market of the Group (France, Italy, Belgium, the United States, and the eurozone) using key macroeconomic variables (Gross Domestic Product GDP and its components, unemployment rate, consumer prices, interest rates, foreign exchange rates, oil prices, real estate prices, etc.) which are key drivers for modeling risk parameters used in the stress test process; - an adverse scenario, which describes the impact of the materialisation of some of the risks weighing on the baseline scenario, resulting in a much less favourable economic path than in the baseline scenario.
 The GDP shock is applied with varying magnitudes, but simultaneously, to the economies under consideration.
 Generally, these assumptions are broadly consistent with those proposed by the regulators.
-The calibration of shocks on other variables (e.g. unemployment, consumer prices, interest rates, etc.) is based on models and expert judgment; - a favourable scenario, which reflects the impact of the materialisation of some of the upside risks for the economy, resulting in a more favourable economic path.
-The favourable shock on GDP is deducted from the adverse shock on GDP in such a way that the probabilities of the two shocks are equal on average over the cycle.
+The calibration of shocks on other variables (e.g. unemployment, consumer prices, interest rates, etc.) is based on models and expert judgment; - a severely adverse scenario, which is an aggravated version of the adverse scenario; - a favourable scenario, which reflects the impact of the materialisation of some of the upside risks for the economy, resulting in a more favourable economic path.
+The favourable shock on GDP is deducted from the structural adverse shock on GDP in such a way that the probabilities of the two shocks are equal on average over the cycle.
 Other variables (e.g. unemployment, inflation, interest rates, etc.) are defined in the same way as in the adverse scenario.